hongymagic/k2/README.md

 ### Now.sh

-Deploying to now is super simple.
+Deploying to now is super simple if you're using SQLite3 (default).
 Just run:

 ```
 now